-\paragraph{Baselines.} On top of the budget-constrained methods introduced above, we show comparisons with state-of-the-art supervised and unsupervised baselines.
-The supervised baselines are: 1) \textbf{monoBERT}~\citep{nogueira2019passage}: A cross-encoder reranker trained on BERT-large, trained on MSMARCO, 2) \textbf{monoT5}~\citep{nogueira2020document}: A sequence-to-sequence reranker based on T5, and 3) \textbf{TART}~\citep{asai2022task}: A supervised instruction-tuned passage reranker based on FLAN-T5-XL

 For unsupervised approach, we consider \textbf{InPars}~\citep{bonifacio2022inpars}, where we generate synthetic training data using GPT-3 and use them to train a T5-large model.
-For each budget category, we spend all our budget to generate synthetic data and inference the trained model in zero-shot approach.
+For each budget category, we spend all our budget to generate synthetic data and infer the trained model in a zero-shot approach.
 We also consider OpenAI \textit{text-ada-002} embedding model as a reranker baseline.

 We assume zero cost for the supervised baselines and no inference cost for InPars as no paid API is used.
-In reality, supervised models can have some cost regarding time and compute resources.
+In reality, supervised models can have some costs regarding time and computing resources.
 For more details, please refer to~\ref{app:supervised_cost}.